 After a week of epic biking and tent camping in authentic, awe-inspiring settings, expedition mountain biking campers come away transformed into skilled, self-assured trail shredders.

 * Participants must have some experience biking on single-track dirt trails and uneven rocky terrain.
 Campers will likely be divided up by experience level during rides.
 We strongly encourage campers to bring their own fully tuned, well-fitted mountain bikes to increase their comfort level.
 If they don’t have a bike or bring one that isn’t trail-ready, they can rent from our fleet for a $50 fee.

-* Departure and pick up are in Boulder, CO.
+* Departure and pick up are in Louisville, CO.